The Amazing Spider-Man movies in order The Amazing Spider-Man Marathon

 (7)The Amazing Spider-Man movies in order

-But if you're looking to binge one specific version that perfectly blends action, romance, and tragedy, then The Amazing Spider-Man movie marathon is your go-to.
-This reboot from Sony Pictures and Columbia Pictures, directed by Marc Webb, is a visual feast filled with intense moments, captivating web-slinging effects, and a strong focus on Peter Parker's personal story.
-Andrew Garfield brings a fresh energy to the role of Spider-Man youthful, emotional, and above all, more human.
-Add in his chemistry with Emma Stone as Gwen Stacy, and you have a franchise that deserves its own place in the Spidey universe.
+If you're in the mood to binge a movie that's got it all; action, romance, and tragedy, then the Amazing Spider-Man movie marathon is the way to go.
+This new version from Sony Pictures and Columbia Pictures, directed by Marc Webb, is a visual treat with intense moments, awesome web-slinging effects, and a strong focus on Peter Parker's personal story.
+Andrew Garfield brings a fresh energy to the role of Spider-Man.
+He's youthful, emotional, and, above all, more human.
+Add in his chemistry with Emma Stone as Gwen Stacy, and you've got a franchise that deserves its own place in the Spidey universe.
 So, are your snacks ready?
 Hoodie on?
-Let's dive into the right viewing order.
+Let's talk about the best way to watch them.

 -